kiranpun/zaphod-security-operations/README.md

 intelligence and real world reported incidents.

 ## About Zaphod Bank
-Zaphod Bank is a fictional mid-sized UK mobile banking platform serving as the basis for this engagement.
+Zaphod Bank is a fictional mid-sized UK web banking platform serving as the basis for this engagement.
 The threat model covers Zaphod's regulatory obligations under FCA, GDPR, PCI-DSS and DORA, attack vectors identified from the Verizon 2025 DBIR financial